kamjapowered/microwave/README.md

 drop the invocation into a `//go:generate` line and `go generate ./...` regenerates the umbrella whenever your tags change.

-## design notes
+## good to know

-- nothing is exported unless explicitly tagged.
+- nothing is exported unless you tag it.
-- the umbrella imports each source package once; aliases are derived deterministically from the import path.
-- function signatures are rewritten so that types you have also tagged appear under their umbrella names — the consumer sees one consistent surface, not a mix of `pkg.X` and umbrella names.
+- re-running on the same input produces byte-identical output, so the umbrella diffs cleanly in vcs.
+- when a tagged func takes a parameter whose type you have also tagged, the wrapper uses your umbrella name — consumers see one consistent surface.
-- declarations that would not compile in the umbrella (unexported source names, unexported types in a func signature, generic types on `go.mod < 1.24`) are rejected before any file is written.
+- if a tag would produce a file that can't compile (unexported source names, unexported types leaking into a func signature, etc.), microwave refuses to write the file and tells you which tag is at fault.
-- soft issues that are still emittable (leaked unexported types via struct fields or var/const declared types, unreachable generic constraints) are reported as warnings and the file is still written.

 run `microwave --help` for the full flag list.